yokoffing/ChatGPT-Prompts/README.md

 Sometimes the memory is useful, you can (and should) ask it to revise previous work.
 > * Revise the `third` paragraph in the essay for `conciseness`.

+## Storywriting
+> * Write a story where The Mighty Morphin Power Rangers face Frieza from Dragonball Z. Include dialogue.

 ## Public Letters
 > * Write a 250-word formal letter to `notify` that the `sewage system will be down for maintenance for 24 hours on August 1, 2023`.
 Include best practices and precautions to follow during this time.
 Use a 7th grade reading level in a conversational style.